DWCj/DWCj/README.md

 As a developer, you have to constantly develop yourself.
 Therefore I'm following an extra study in the field of IT at the College of Ghent (HoGent).

 Besides working full-time for Spilberg, I have my own side company [CollisionCourse](https://www.collisioncourse.be/).
 My focus here is mainly on coaching and consulting.
 Finding the correct solutions for projects and companies.
-A small part contains development.
+A very small part contains development.

 In my remaining (free) time I coach basketball on a pretty high level and love, collecting and building Lego as an Adult Fan of Lego (AFOL).